xTaiwanPingLord/Bkebi-Wiki/docs/Get_started.md

 <!-- Get_started.md -->

 # Download
 Download from top-right side of this website.
-Either from Gitlab or join Discord and get from `#release` is fine.
+Either from GitHub or join Discord and get from `#下载-public_release ` is fine.

 ?> CN for China servers.
 OS for Europe/America/Asia/TW, HK, MO.